karmacoma-eth/solidity-one-liners/README.md

 ## Getting started

 1. [Install Foundry](https://book.getfoundry.sh/getting-started/installation)
-2. Clone this repository: `git clone --recurse-submodules XXX`
+2. Clone this repository: `git clone --recurse-submodules git@github.com:karmacoma-eth/solidity-one-liners.git`
 3. Optionally, add `bin/sol` to the path or create an alias for it

 ## How it works